Z3R0space/ZeroMap/README.md

 # XMAS scan on a port range
 sudo ./zeromap 192.168.1.1 --ports 1-1024 --xmas

+# TUN scan used for CTFs or Host outside the network connected via VPN or VLAN or WLAN
+sudo ./zeromap 192.168.1.1 --tun

 # SYN scan with a decoy burst to bury your real IP
 sudo ./zeromap 192.168.1.1 --decoy